robrich/AzureScheduler/README.md

 	// https://www.sslshopper.com/article-most-common-openssl-commands.html
 	openssl x509 -outform der -in cert.pem -out cert.cer

 3. [Convert](https://www.sslshopper.com/article-most-common-openssl-commands.html) it to a pfx file for this app.
+You must answer the password prompt, but this password can be blank.

 	// https://www.sslshopper.com/article-most-common-openssl-commands.html
 	openssl pkcs12 -export -out cert.pfx -inkey key.pem -in cert.pem